-- Does your student organization encourage member engagement in waste reduction practices through the following actions?
+Does your student organization encourage member engagement in waste reduction practices through the following actions?
+Select all that apply.

-- Does your student organization promote sustainable printing/paper use practices by educating members to engage in the following actions?
+Does your student organization promote sustainable printing/paper use practices by educating members to engage in the following actions?
+Select all that apply.

 - Print Less.
 Share electronic files instead of printing a document when possible.

 - Double Up.
 Print double-sided when possible and use one-sided sheets for note-taking.

 Does your student organization minimize food and food-related waste by encouraging members to engage in the following actions?

 - Use a reusable bag when shopping and bring your own reusable mug, water bottle, cup, dishes and eating utensils to meetings/events.